nkoster/OTP/README.md

 In Linux, this issue will be problametic when the copy-paste contains more than 4092 bytes.

-To do: make processing more bytes than the copy-paste limit (thus writing cipher and key to files) possible, altough that's unsave: cipher and/or key material go to disk, which is likely unwanted, or, needs extra attention in shredding the key material.
+To do: make processing more bytes than the copy-paste limit (thus writing cipher and key to files) possible, altough that's unsave: key material goes to disk, which is likely unwanted, or, at least needs extra attention in shredding the key.

 ### Compile